-Advantage: The time frame is generally shorter than the formal method.
+Advantage: The time frame is shorter than the formal method.

 Disadvantage: Judgment “may” not be enforceable in Canada.

-Letters Rogatory is used for obtaining evidence or serving pleadings in countries which are not signers of the Hague Service Convention.
+Letters Rogatory is used for obtaining evidence or serving pleadings in countries that are not signers of the Hague Service Convention.
 They are a request from a court in the United States to a court in a foreign country requesting international judicial assistance related to service of process.
-This method is time consuming, cumbersome, and should be used only when other options are not available.
+This method is time-consuming, cumbersome, and should be used only when other options are not available.
 The use of this method may result in habitual time delays of up to 1 year in the execution of requests.
 This method should only be used if no treaty is in force or if you are serving a Subpoena.

 Service of process*

-Formal: $700.00 + $150.00 Bailiff’s fee
+Formal: $695.00 + $150.00 Bailiff’s fee

-Informal: $400.00 + $150.00 USD Bailiff’s fee
+Informal: $395.00 (+ $150.00 USD Bailiff’s fee)

 *All fees are per defendant/address